gracenho829/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*3.
 Build a working prototype of the system.\*\*\*** Do think about the user interface: if someone encountered these bananas somewhere in the wild, would they know how to interact with them?
 Should they know what to expect?

+For the "intruder" it is designed so that they do not know about the system at all.
+The device is set up behind the door so that the intruder is not aware of what is going on at the other side of the door.

+For the "user" of the pi system, it will simply alert them with a bright LED light.

 **\*\*\*4.
 Document the working prototype in use.\*\*\*** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.

 This video was created to answer questions 3 & 4